nojhan/named-pipes-services/README.md

 Once you made your service on top of named pipes, it is easy to wrap it within an interface made with other languages/tools.
-For instance, it is very easy to expose it on the network using common tools like `socat`.
+For instance, it is very easy to expose it on the network using common tools like `socat` (see below).

 Be warned that this is not secure, though, you should only use this for testing purpose in a secured local network.